frank-64/StuBank-Django-App/README.md

 These will be of particular use going through the process of adding a new payee.

+<b>We encourage you to create an account test out the registration and 2FA set-up process,
+especially if this example account fails to work.</b>

 ## Example Helper Account
 We have also created a helper account as this must be done manually through the built in Django admin interface, this is how we intended to make the accounts as users should not be able to make themselves a helper.